vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

 1.  **File Ingestion & Temporary Storage:** The API layer shall receive the PDF file, save it to a temporary location, and log this event.
 2.  **Core Data Extraction (AGNO Workflow & Agent):** The AGNO `Workflow` shall be invoked with the temporary file path.
     a.
 The Workflow shall manage PDF text extraction, preprocessing, and chunking (see Section 3.1).
     b.
-The Workflow shall iterate through predefined logical groups of properties, managing the RAG process (embedding, retrieval) for each group to gather relevant context.
+The Workflow shall iterate through predefined logical groups of properties.
+For each group, it will perform a RAG search for each individual property, then merge the results to gather a comprehensive context.
     c.
-The Workflow shall invoke an AGNO `Agent` with the RAG context to extract properties for each group into a JSON structure.
+The Workflow shall invoke an AGNO `Agent` with the combined RAG context to extract all properties for that group into a JSON structure.
     d.
 The Workflow shall validate the agent's JSON output.
 If validation fails for any property, the Workflow shall re-invoke the agent with feedback for refinement (max 3 attempts per group extraction).
     e.
 The Workflow shall aggregate the validated JSON data from all groups.
 3.  **Response & Cleanup:** The aggregated JSON data from the AGNO Workflow shall be returned by the API layer as the HTTP response.
 The API layer shall then delete the temporary PDF file and log these actions.